altinukshini/wikikosovo-script/README.md

 More info about Wiki Academy Kosovo: http://wikiacademykosovo.org

-'''Note''': Images uploaded to Commons using '''Flickr upload bot''' will not be sorted properly into folders.
+''Note'': Images uploaded to Commons using ''Flickr upload bot'' will not be sorted properly into folders.
 So far I've seen them being downloaded in "en" folder.
 (I'lll try to fix this issue in the other version of the script)